Advanced Urinary Incontinence Therapies

 It’s been a long road.
 You are probably frustrated and ready to give up on the hope of regaining the lifestyle you once enjoyed.
 If you are tired of the inconvenience and the embarrassment associated with bladder issues, and you’ve tried behavioral training, Kegel exercises or failed to tolerate or respond adequately to oral medications, it may be time to consider seeing a urinary incontinence specialist.

 We have good news.
-Your AUCNY urologist works closely with Toby Handler, MD, FACS and Alfred Kohan, MD, FACS, our urinary incontinence specialists who are the experts in third line therapies.
+Your AUCNY urologist works closely with Toby Handler, MD, FACS, Alfred Kohan, MD, FACS and Thomas Rechtschaffen, MD, FACS, urinary incontinence specialists who are experts in third line therapies.
 They can offer specialized treatment options to alleviate your urinary symptoms, which did not respond to the first and second line treatments.

 At our surgery center, conveniently located in Farmingdale, we offer more than a beautiful, state-of-the-art facility where we perform ambulatory procedures.
 We provide therapy for patients who have overactive bladder symptoms such as frequency, urgency or incontinence which can no longer be managed with the initial treatments.
 Third line therapy includes Botox® injections, percutaneous tibial neuromodulation and sacral nerve modulation.
 For stress incontinence, we perform pubovaginal sling surgery, a successful ambulatory procedure solution.